Lefschetz fibrations on cotangent bundles and some plumbings: Proof of Theorem

-{\em Product structure of $W_i$.} Since we would like to modify Legendrians in $\partial W_i$ for $i = 0, \cdots, N$, we need to review the contact structure on $\partial W_i$.
+Since we would like to take Legendrian isotopies on $\partial_\infty W_i$ for $i = 0, \dots, N-1$, we need to review the contact structure on $\partial_\infty W_i$.
 The contact structure is the restriction of the Liouville structure, thus we start from the Liouville structure of $W_i$.

-For $i \leq N$, $W_i$ admits a product Lefschetz fibration $\pi_i$.
-Thus, $W_i$ is equivalent to a product space $F_i \times \mathbb{D}^2$, where $F_i$ is the regular fiber of $\pi_i$.
-The equivalence is not correct technically since the product is a manifold with corners.
-However, we use the equivalence in the sense that the symplectic completion of $W_i$ is symplectomorphic to the product of symplectic completions of $F_i$ and $\mathbb{D}^2$.
-Also from this view point, $W_i$ is equivalent to $F_i \times \mathbb{D}_R^2$ where $\mathbb{D}_R^2$ means the $2$ dimensional disk of radius $R$.